cesaro/dpu/COMPILING.rst

    library.
 Using a different version of steroids may break the compilation or performance of DPU.

-4. Download and compile the `latest release`_ available.
+4. Download and compile the sources of the `latest release`_ available.

 5. Edit the file `<config.mk>`__.
 Update the value of the variable ``CONFIG_STEROIDS_ROOT`` to point to the root of the steroids project.